datatrigger/datatrigger/content/post/interpretable_machine_learning_shap.md

 ---
 title: "Interpretable machine learning with SHAP"
 summary: "In this post, we predict health insurance costs with an efficient black box model, namely random forest.
-Then we interpret individual predictions as weel as the global behavior of the estimator using SHapley Additive exPlanations."
+Then we interpret individual predictions as well as the global behavior of the estimator using SHapley Additive exPlanations."
 date: 2021-01-24
 tags: ["interpretability", "explainability", "Shapley", "SHAP", "correlation", "multicollinearity", "python", "black box", "insurance"]
 draft: false